Jefficus/caloriefountain/pages/home.md

     <div class="card flex-md-row mb-4 box-shadow h-md-250">
     <div class="card-body d-flex flex-column align-items-start">
         <h3 class="mb-0">What am I building?</h1>
-        <p>I call it a "calorie fountain" — an indoor farming system that can feed a small family during a crisis and fit within a single room of a suburban home.</p>
+        <p>I call it a "calorie fountain" — an indoor farming system that can feed a small family and fit within a single room of a suburban home.</p>
         <p>Slam-dunk success would be a system that can support three adults indefinitely, while being self-sufficient for all its power, light and heating needs.
 But I'll take anything that doesn't poison the family and set fire to the dog.</p>
         </p>
         <p>I also hope to build a community of <i>fountaineers</i> who are intrigued by the idea and want to get involved.
-Drop a comment somewhere and let me know you're here.</p>
+Step 1 is to engage in the comments.</p>
     </div>
     </div>
     </div>